-In the design of our representation, we were inspired by the multi-resolution adultorty model of Chi et al. [18].
+In the design of our representation, we were inspired by the multi-resolution aduitorty model of Chi et al. [18].
 Recent studies on the primary auditory cortex of small mammals have shown the important role spectro-temporal modulation patterns play in audio perception and streaming [28] [29] [18].
 In [18], Chi et al. present a computational model of early and central stages of the auditory system.
 The model outputs a 4D multi-resolution representation capturing spectro-temporal modulation patterns.

 Their auditory model is composed of two stages: cochlear and cortical.
 The cochlear stage, as the name suggests, emulates the cochlear filter bank in performing spectral analysis on the input time-domain audio signal.
 The filter bank model is composed of 128 overlapping constant-Q bandpass filters, with logarithmically-spaced center frequencies.
 The collective passband of filters covers approximately 5.3 octaves.
-The goal of the cochlear stage in the model is to replicate, as accurately as possible, the time-frequency-domain representation of the audio signal generated by the cochlea and termed auditory spectrogram.
-To this end, additional operations such as highpass filtering, nonlinear compression, half-wave rectification, and integration are performed on the output of the filter bank.
-These operations model the effect of processes taking place between the inner ear and midbrain.
+The goal

 Fig. 5.
 The effect of 2D-window size on resolution of the scale-rate-domain representation of the magnitude STFT.
 Panel (a) shows the magnitude STFT of a harmonic, frequency-modulated signal with a fundamental frequency of 200 Hz.
-Panels (b-e) show the 2D Fourier transform magnitude of the signal over window sizes of 16×16 , 16×32 , 32×32 , and 32×64 respectively.
+Panels (b-e) show the 2D Fourier transform magnitude of the signal over window sizes of $16 \times 16$ , $16 \times 32$ , $32 \times 32$ , and $32 \times 64$ respectively.